manymoments/manymoments.github.io/_posts/2022-09-05-what-is-a-blockchain.md

 Openness is not an absolute property, there are often various requirements to limit it or balance it with other values.
 Regulator pressure could in the future require a more limited form of openness.
 A recent example is the [US treasury sanctions](https://home.treasury.gov/news/press-releases/jy0916) imposed on the tornado cash mixer, and the resulting [debate on First Amendment rights](https://www.eff.org/deeplinks/2022/08/code-speech-and-tornado-cash-mixer).

 Another important historical example of the limits of openness is that to update themselves, Blockchains sometime need to hard fork.
-As an example, [an early Bitcoin hard fork](https://freedom-to-tinker.com/2015/07/28/analyzing-the-2013-bitcoin-fork-centralized-decision-making-saved-the-day/) inadvertently discriminated agains some transactions and caused a perceived [double spend](https://bitcointalk.org/index.php?topic=152348.0).
+As an example, [an early Bitcoin hard fork](https://freedom-to-tinker.com/2015/07/28/analyzing-the-2013-bitcoin-fork-centralized-decision-making-saved-the-day/) inadvertently discriminated against some transactions and caused a perceived [double spend](https://bitcointalk.org/index.php?topic=152348.0).
 Another famous example is the Ethereum DAO hard fork that caused a form of [discrimination against a presumed attacker](https://blog.slock.it/hard-fork-specification-24b889e70703#.io9ej36yq).

 *Auditability* can be viewed as a strengthening of the ability of external parties to read and in particular to *audit* the system: (1) verify there is no double spend (audit for consensus violations); (2) verify that the execution is valid (audit for execution violations); (3) verify that the data is available (audit for data availability violations).
 Buterin argues about the importance of allowing [low resource users to be able to audit a Blockchain](https://vitalik.ca/general/2021/05/23/scaling.html).